 The ‘People’s Court’s’ trial against Hans Leipelt, Marie-Luise Jahn and five fellow campaigners takes place in Donauwörth on 13 October 1944.
 The death sentence is requested for Leipelt and Jahn on the grounds of “preparation of high treason”.
 In a break at trial, Hans Leipelt asks Marie-Luise Jahn’s defense lawyer to incriminate him and save his girlfriend’s life.
 Her death sentence is changed to twelve years’ imprisonment.
 Leipelt himself is condemned to death and decapitated at Munich-Stadelheim on 29 January 1945.
 Three of their friends receive prison sentences, two go free.
 Further trials follow suit in Munich, Saarbrücken, and Hamburg.
 All pleas for mercy are rejected.

 A trial for “failing to report a planned act of high treason” against Manfred Eickemeyer, Josef Söhngen, Wilhelm Geyer, and Harald Dohrn takes place in Munich on 13 July 1943.
-It is the same day that Kurt Huber, Willi Graf, and Alexander Schmorell are executed.
+It is the same day that Kurt Huber and Alexander Schmorell are executed.
+Willi Graf’s execution is postponed until 12 October 1943.

 The architect Eickemeyer’s atelier had been a meeting point of the resistance group.
 They hid suspicious documents in the basement of Josef Söhngen’s bookstore.
 Söhngen is sentenced to six months in prison for possession of two of the White Rose leaflets.
 Eickemeyer, Geyer, and Dohrn are discharged.